Julie's Black Bean Vegetarian Chili has just the right amount of spiciness and vegetables. Peppers, onions, black beans. Garlic, tomatoes, yum!

 What You Need

 You will need a good Dutch Oven (affiliate link) or soup pot to make this chili, along with the usual knife (affiliate link), cutting board, and measuring cups and spoons.
-But what you really want is a full set of amazing pans (affiliate link), some wonderful dinnerware and beautiful glassware.
+But what you really want is a full set of amazing pans (affiliate link), some wonderful chili pepper dinnerware, and beautiful glassware.
 Right?

 Julie's Black Bean Vegetarian Chili